 Back

-How to Design an App for Smart TVs: 7 Tried & Tested Tips
+How to Create a UI Design for Smart TVs: 7 Tried & Tested Tips

 TVs are getting smarter, and we at Purrweb try to keep up with them.
 Not long ago, we made our first project for a smart TV, where we were responsible for the design and development.
 Now, we want to share our experience: what UI the TV giants advise us to make and what you won’t find in their guidelines.